Star Gazing in Kent

 Star light, star bright.
 First star I see tonight, I wish I may, I wish I might.
 Have this wish I wish tonight.
 When everything feels up in the air, it's a good time to take a deep breath and look at the stars of Kent.
 No we're not talking about Orlando Bloom (although that wouldn’t be a bad thing)!
 We're talking about the big balls of flaming gas that light up the night’s sky, twinkling away until day.

-So, whether you’re lucky enough to live nearby to one of our favourite stargazing locations and need only peer out the window at those big skies, or you fancy losing a few hours to Instagram, searching for the best shots of our starry locations, prepare for some beautiful sights.
+So, whether you’re lucky enough to live nearby to one of our favourite stargazing locations or fancy staying the night in of our favourite starry locations, prepare for some beautiful sights.

-While we can't book up a night away under the starts just yet, we're dreaming about the time when we can spend the night in The Bubble at Port Lympne Hotel & Reserve.
+It's not hard to see why we're dreaming of a night away at The Bubble at Port Lympne Hotel & Reserve.
 After a day of animal excursions, exploring the 600 acre reserve, this spot in nature is the ultimate star gazing retreat.
-A luxurious bubble bath, a cosy king size bed and 180 degree panoramic views...we can't wait to settle in for the night, but for now, we'll settle for a scroll through Instagram.
+A luxurious bubble bath, a cosy king size bed and 180 degree panoramic views...we can't wait to settle in for the night.

 The UK's only desert couldn't be a better place for seeing some of the most amazing starry nights.
 Dungeness is unlike anywhere else, and when you can see a sky brimming with sparkling stars all the way over the sea, open landscape and endless skyline, it's certainly a sight for sore eyes.
 Just check out @visitkent on instagram to see us sharing some of the best photographs of these amazing skies!